 There are a couple of tips that you can use to help you harness the power of color psychology in website design.

 Think about your brand.
 What do you want to convey?
 How do you want your brand to make your target demographic feel?
 The best way to streamline your product and service toward your customers’ needs is to start with subtle effects like color.
+Once you have this foundation, you can move forward and understand how to create a website from scratch that embodies all these aspects.

 Soothing colors like blue or green are perfect for bedding or social media sites.
 It’s meant to evoke comfort and safety.
 Warm colors are better for companies that want to evoke power and energy.
 Figure out what you want to convey, and use a color that suits your needs.